-A walkable welcoming and inclusive, accessible, resilient, and vibrant city rich in opportunities to participate in daily life.
-A community where people can meet their needs within a short distance of their homes, and where urban growth and urban green spaces coexist and support each other.
+A walkable welcoming and inclusive, accessible, resilient, and vibrant city rich in opportunities to participate in civic life.
+A community where people can live with or without a car to meet their needs, and where urban growth is balanced with urban green spaces.